ProceduresGovernment

 #permalink to section

-At first quarter of 2025, the male workforce in Domestic Workers, Cleaners, Launderers and other Janitors represented the 25.8% of the employed population and women 74.2%.
-The male and female workforce was higher in the age group 45 to 54 years (214k men and 796k women).
+At first quarter of 2026, the male workforce in Domestic Workers, Cleaners, Launderers and other Janitors represented the 25.8% of the employed population and women 74.2%.
+The male workforce was higher in the age group of 15 to 24 years (190k), while the female workforce was higher in the age group of 45 to 54 years (830k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.